 Gather the ingredients.

 Pat the chicken thighs with paper towels to dry.

 Spray the air fryer basket with cooking oil spray.

-Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the salt, Italian seasoning, pepper, pepper flakes, if using, and Parmesan cheese.
+Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the garlic, salt, Italian seasoning, pepper, pepper flakes, if using, and Parmesan cheese.

 Place the chicken thighs in the air fryer basket, skin-side up, and drizzle with the olive oil or spray with olive oil spray.

 Set the air fryer temperature to 380 and set the timer for 18 minutes.
 Remove the basket after about 12 minutes.

 Turn the chicken thighs over and replace the basket; continue to cook for the remaining 6 minutes.
 To ensure the chicken is thoroughly cooked, check the largest thighs with an instant-read thermometer; the minimum safe temperature for chicken is 165 F.

 Serve the chicken thighs with extra grated Parmesan cheese and a garnish of parsley, if desired.

 - The air fryer cooks food by circulating hot air around the pieces, so make sure there is space between the chicken thighs.

 - An average 5 to 8-ounce chicken thigh will yield 3 to 5 ounces of meat.
 If you are cooking for heavy meat-eaters or your air fryer basket or tray is small, you might have to cook two or more batches.
 Transfer the cooked chicken thighs to an oven-safe platter or pan and place them in a 200 F oven while making subsequent batches.

 - Replace the Italian seasoning blend with another herb seasoning combination.
 Fines herbes, herbes de Provence, and poultry blends are all excellent choices.
 Or use a Cajun or Creole seasoning blend for a little bit of spice.
 If the seasoning contains salt, cut back on the kosher salt.